Green vehicle: Types

 Green vehicles include vehicles types that function fully or partly on alternative energy sources other than fossil fuel or less carbon-intensive than gasoline or diesel.

 Another option is the use of alternative fuel composition in conventional fossil fuel-based vehicles, making them function partially on renewable energy sources.
-Other approaches include personal rapid transit, a public transportation concept that offers automated, on-demand, non-stop transportation on a network of specially built guideways.
+Other approaches include personal rapid transit, a public transportation concept that offers automated, on-demand, and non-stop transportation on a network of specially built guideways.

 Electric and fuel cell-powered

-Examples of vehicles with reduced petroleum consumption include electric cars, plug-in hybrids and fuel cell-powered hydrogen cars.
+Examples of vehicles with reduced petroleum consumption include electric cars, plug-in hybrids and fuel cell-powered hydrogen cars are provided to the right.

 Electric cars are typically more efficient than fuel cell-powered vehicles on a Tank-to-wheel basis.
 They have better fuel economy than conventional internal combustion engine vehicles but are hampered by range or maximum distance attainable before discharging the battery.
 The electric car batteries are their main cost.
 They provide a 0% to 99.9% reduction in CO2 emissions compared to an ICE (gasoline, diesel) vehicle, depending on the source of electricity.